a20351766/mchain1.2/docs/source/idemix.rst

 In some use cases it will be important to have cryptographic protocols that protect the privacy of users when signing, authenticating, and during the transfer of certified attributes.
-In Fabric this is achieved through Identity Mixer, which has a trust model and security guarantees similar to what is ensured by standard X.509 certificates but with underlying cryptographic algorithms that efficiently provide advanced privacy features such as "unlinkability" and minimal attribute disclosure.
+In Mchain this is achieved through Identity Mixer, which has a trust model and security guarantees similar to what is ensured by standard X.509 certificates but with underlying cryptographic algorithms that efficiently provide advanced privacy features such as "unlinkability" and minimal attribute disclosure.